yorku-ease/devbot_SA/README.md

 # How to run locally
         1. Open terminal and go to where repo was cloned. cd <repo name>
-        2. Run this command there (Only when running the First Time, Skip to 3rd step otherwise) python -m venv venv
+        2. Run this command there to create a virtual environment (Only when running the First Time, Skip to 3rd step otherwise) python -m venv venv
         3. Then run this command to activate the virtual environment For macOS/Linux: